mkramlich/portfolio/sw-eng-MikeKramlich.md

 *(active or recent)*

 * **LatLearn** \
 latency perf instrumentation & reporting lib for Golang (as FOSS).
 Nanosecond scale measurements.
-Stat calcs for each named span, across set of all samples: min, max, last, mean, weight, cumul.
+Stat calcs for each named span, across set of all samples: min, max, last, mean, modes, p50, p99, p999, weight, cumul, share fraction.
 Report file gen (in plain text so VCS friendly, enough structure for parsing.)
 Option to run common benchmarks of interest.
 Host & runtime config probe, added to reports.
 Overhead self-sampling, and option to auto-compensate in reported values.
 Variant span families: metric groups that vary only by task param values, environmental conditions or alternate flow paths or function exits.
 Concurrent & thread-safe by design.
 Plays well with Contexts, defer and panic.
 This lib provides features Golang does not out-of-the-box, and neither do generic/lang-agnostic system tools or profilers.
 Transparent and makes no "calls home" so maximally trustable when integrating into app code.
 Also: zero price. \
     [https://codeberg.org/grogsynlog42/LatLearn](https://codeberg.org/grogsynlog42/LatLearn) (cur)\
     [https://github.com/mkramlich/LatLearn](https://github.com/mkramlich/LatLearn) (orig)